azavea/raster-vision-fastai-plugin/README.md

 ## Running an experiment

-To test the plugin, there is an [experiment](examples/simple_segmentation.py) using the SpaceNet Vegas buildings dataset.
+To test the plugin, there is an [experiment](examples/vegas_buildings.py) using the SpaceNet Vegas buildings dataset.
 A test run can be executed locally using something like:
 ```
 export RAW_URI="/opt/data/raw-data/spacenet-dataset"
 export ROOT_URI="/opt/data/fastai/simple-seg/local-output/"
-rastervision -p fastai run local -e examples.simple_segmentation \
+rastervision -p fastai run local -e examples.vegas_buildings \
     -a raw_uri $RAW_URI -a root_uri $ROOT_URI \
     -a test True --splits 2
 ```